lammps/lammps/doc/src/fix_bond_react.rst

 (default).
 Otherwise, the value should be the name of a molecule fragment defined in the pre-reaction molecule template.
 In this case, only the atomic charges of atoms in the molecule fragment are updated.

+The *rescale_charges* keyword can be used to ensure the total charge of the system does not change as reactions occur.
+When the argument is set to *yes*\ , a fixed value is added to the charges of post-reaction atoms such that their total charge equals that of the pre-reaction site.
+If only a subset of atomic charges are updated via the *custom_charges* keyword, this rescaling is applied to the subset.
+This keyword could be useful for systems that contain different molecules with the same reactive site, if the partial charges on the reaction site vary from molecule to molecule, or when removing reaction by-products.

 The *molecule* keyword can be used to force the reaction to be intermolecular, intramolecular or either.
 When the value is set to